NMRExchangeFormat/NEF/specification/Overview.md

     orientation tensor in coordinate files.
 The 'residue_type' should be TNSR.
     Tensor values are given as magnitude and rhombicity.

-    2. The RDC estraint list can also be used to give non-reduced dipolar couplings.
+    2. The RDC restraint list can also be used to give non-reduced dipolar couplings.

     3. The 'restraint_origin' describes the origin or source of the restraints.